 Brands are created not just by businesses but also by the customers and critics that join in the conversation.
 The creation is a network activity of which the business is only a part of.

-Companies may own the brand legally but its reputation, which is the associated ideas and feelings with the brand, will always be co-created by the public.
+Companies may own the brand legally, but its reputation, which is the associated ideas and feelings with the brand, will always be co-created by the public.
 This is a truth that must be kept in mind by companies moving forward.

 In the words of Mark Schaefer of Schaefer Marketing Solutions, “In the past, a brand is what a company told you it was.
 Today, a brand is what people tell each other it is.
 How are you going to insert yourself in these human conversations?”

 The problem is not getting in the conversation, but how to put out content to make your brand successful.
 The course of the evolution of branding was disrupted by the appearance of digital technologies.
-New cultural preferences and the intensification of some select social values seem to drive it to a new direction.
+New cultural preferences and the intensification of some select social values seem to drive it in a new direction.

 If we are indeed in the middle of a new branding revolution, where do you stand?
 Will you be leading it?
 Or will you lag?